mckennapsean/dissertation/content/08-discuss.md

-## BubbleNet Case Study: Casting, Collaborator Roles, and Discourse Channels
+## Casting, Collaborators, and Discourse Channels

 Upon reflecting on the BubbleNet design study in [@sec:security], we realized that winnowing and casting of user roles[@Sedlmair2012b] occurred later in the